avishaan/quippics/docs/RouteInfo.md

   image: '01021000sf0fs0er0ew0rqgfsgaffdasfeq'
 }
 ```
-####GET '/v1/challenges/:cid/submissions/users/:uid/voted'
+####Read all the submissions for a challenge where the user has voted
-Read all the submissions for a challenge where the user has voted
+GET '/v1/challenges/:cid/submissions/users/:uid/voted'

 Example Response
 ```